Scaling and localization in multipole-conserving diffusion

-with the subdiffusion constant $\wt D$ having dimensions of [length]$^4 \ $[time]$^{-1}$.
+with the coefficient $\wt D$ having dimensions of [length]$^4 \ $[time]$^{-1}$.
 This expression for $J$ then leads to subdiffusive behavior with dynamical exponent $z=4$.

-In this work, we show that the physics of dipole-conserving diffusion can be much richer than what the above equation --- which only describes small fluctuations about a nonzero background density --- might suggest.
+In this study, we show that Eq.~\eqref{eq:J_dipole_prev} only describes small fluctuations about a nonzero background density, and the full physics of dipole-conserving diffusion is much richer.
 By deriving an explicit lattice master equation for a natural class of dipole-conserving dynamics (see Fig.~\ref{fig:dipole}(a)), we find a current which instead has the nonlinear form